JolomiTee/JolomiTee/README.md

 I'm JOLOO 👋
 =============================

-A Frontend Engineer with 2 years of work experience specializing in creating functional, responsive, and visually appealing websites.
+A Frontend Engineer with close to 3 years of work experience specializing in creating functional, responsive, and visually appealing websites.
 Excellent with transforming design concepts into interactive and high-quality web experiences, delivering seamless and quality user experiences.
 ----------------------

 * 🌍  I'm based in FCT, Abuja, Nigeria